Valkyria Chronicles III: Release

 In September 2010, a teaser website was revealed by Sega, hinting at a new Valkyria Chronicles game.
 In its September issue, Famitsu listed that Senjō no Valkyria 3 would be arriving on the PlayStation Portable.
 Its first public appearance was at the 2010 Tokyo Game Show (TGS), where a demo was made available for journalists and attendees.
 During the publicity, story details were kept scant so as not to spoil too much for potential players, along with some of its content still being in flux at the time of its reveal.
 To promote the game and detail the story leading into the game's events, an episodic Flash visual novel written by Fujii began release in January 2011.
 The game was released January 27, 2011.
 During an interview, the development team said that the game had the capacity for downloadable content (DLC), but that no plans were finalized.
 Multiple DLC maps, featuring additional missions and recruitable characters, were released between February and April 2011.
-An expanded edition of the game, Valkyria Chronicles III Extra Edition, released on November 23, 2011.
+An expanded edition of the game, Valkyria Chronicles III Extra Edition, was released on November 23, 2011.
 Packaged and sold at a lower price than the original, Extra Edition came with seven additional episodes: three new, three chosen by staff from the game's DLC, and one made available as a pre-order bonus.
 People who also owned the original game could transfer their save data between versions.

 Unlike its two predecessors, Valkyria Chronicles III was not released in the west.
 According to Sega, this was due to poor sales of Valkyria Chronicles II and the general unpopularity of the PSP in the west.
 An unofficial fan translation patch began development in February 2012: players with a copy of Valkyria Chronicles III could download and apply the patch, which translated the game's text into English.
 Compatible with the Extra Edition, the patch was released in January 2014.